winitzki/scall/tutorial/programming_dhall.md

         } init)
 ```

-Suppose that we need to  transform this graph by removing all edges labeled `False`, and by changing the node label to `False` when the list of outoing edges is empty.
+Suppose that we need to  transform this graph by removing all edges labeled `False`, and by changing the node label to `False` when the list of outgoing edges is empty.
 This transformation can be implemented as:

 ```dhall